New York State Law

 1. "Advance prostitution."
 A person "advances prostitution" when,

-acting other than as a prostitute or as a patron thereof, he knowingly
+acting other than as a person in prostitution or as a patron thereof, he

-causes or aids a person to commit or engage in prostitution, procures or
+or she knowingly causes or aids a person to commit or engage in

 2. "Profit from prostitution."
 A person "profits from prostitution"

-when, acting other than as a prostitute receiving compensation for
+when, acting other than as a person in prostitution receiving

-personally rendered prostitution services, he accepts or receives money
+compensation for personally rendered prostitution services, he or she

 S 230.20 Promoting prostitution in the fourth degree.